 What else exemplifies long-term focus?
 How do we acquire, how do we instill it?
-Probably starting by noting how the opposite, short-term thinking, is costlier through the extra work it causes—which, incidentally, brings us to the next principle:
+Probably starting by noting how the opposite, short-term thinking, is costlier through all the extra work it causes—which, incidentally, brings us to the next principle:

 Don’t Repeat Yourself (aka One Cannot Not Maintain)

 This probably most important maintainability principle is so important because it significantly reduces the number of places as well as the amount of code that needs to be maintained.
-In the realm of style sheets, for example, we early observed a reduction of 20–40%, and with that a drastically decreased need for CSS variables (which, alas, led to nothing).
+In the realm of style sheets, for example, we early observe a reduction of 20–40%, and with that a drastically decreased need for CSS variables (which, alas, has led to nothing).
 These savings don’t just materialize as less code–they also mean less time spent on maintenance.